Defer Background Images for Faster Core Web Vitals

 </style>

-Next, when the DOM content has been loaded, we will start observing the element that have a background image.
-When that element scrolls into the viewport we weill remove the .lazybg class to trigger a background download.
+Next, when the DOM content has been loaded, we will start observing the elements that have a background image.
+When that element scrolls into the viewport we will remove the .lazybg class to trigger a background download.

 <script>